Toggle navigation

 Take Command is here to help

-There are some other more complicated ways to structure your HRA and allow your employees to still contribute to their HSAs, but it's best to consult with a tax professional if you'd like to go that route.
+There are other more complicated ways to structure your HRA and allow your employees to contribute to their HSAs, but it's best to consult with a tax professional if you'd like to go that route.

 This post was originally published in 2020 and has been updated with new information and insights for 2023.